hwdsl2/setup-ipsec-vpn/README.md

 Using kernel support could improve IPsec/L2TP performance.
 It is available on Ubuntu 18.04/16.04, Debian 9 and CentOS 7/6.
 Ubuntu users need to install the `` linux-image-extra-`uname -r` `` package and run `service xl2tpd restart`.

-To modify the IPTables rules after install, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS).
+To modify the IPTables rules after install, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS/RHEL).
 Then reboot your server.

 When connecting via `IPsec/L2TP`, the VPN server has IP `192.168.42.1` within the VPN subnet `192.168.42.0/24`.